-We define bilateral (commercial) exchange as an exchange between two physically directly connected bidding areas (For example, no bilateral exchange is possible between France and Netherlands or between Belgium and Germany as today with ATC).
+We define direct bilateral (commercial) exchange as an exchange between two electrically-connected bidding areas.
+For example, no direct bilateral exchange is possible between France and Netherlands or between Belgium and Germany because there is no interconnector interlinking the two countries.
+Note that this is currently the case with ATCMC because the ATCs are non-null only on existing electrical boundaries.

-Definition 2: We define a situation as being "bilateral intuitive" if it exists at least one set of intuitive (from the cheapest bidding area to the most expensive) bilateral exchanges, respecting net positions where:
+Definition 2: We define a situation as being "bilateral intuitive" if there exists at least one decomposition of the net exchange positions into a set of intuitive direct bilateral exchanges (from the cheapest bidding area to the most expensive, across existing electrical boundaries only).

-Corollary 2: There exist at least one set of positive ATCs on each existing interconnector for which this solution is optimal.
+Corollary 3: There exist at least one set of positive ATCs on each existing interconnector for which this solution is optimal.

 Remark: This definition is more constraining than the previous one.
-Solutions not compliant with definition 1 and definition 2 will be called "non-intuitive" solutions.
+Solutions not compliant with definition 1 will be called "source-to-sink non-intuitive" and those not compliant with definition 2 will be called "bilateral non-intuitive" solutions.
+All "bilateral non-intuitive" situations are also "source-to-sink non-intuitive".